stevhens/iOS-Clima/README.md

 ## What is Clima

 This is trivia quiz app, inspired by the awesome “Quiz Up” game.
-In this app, we are remaking one of the multiple choice question apps that are one of the most popular types of educational apps on the App Store.
+In this app, I'm remaking one of the multiple choice question apps that are one of the most popular types of educational apps on the App Store.

 ## What I've learnt